teen driversafety guide

 buy a safe car

 Choosing which car to buy for a teen can make a huge difference when it comes to safety.
 Buying a car capable of high speeds may be attractive for a teen, but the chances are it will encourage them to drive faster.
+Car safety has evolved a lot over the years.
+There are many new safety features in cars that are game changing than there were in the past.

 Similarly, despite the perceived safety levels of sports utility vehicles, they have the capacity to roll over in crashes.
 Instead, choose a car that has a lower center of gravity.